fcurella/django-recommends/docs/providers.rst

     * ``pre_delete(self, sender, instance, **kwargs)``

-        This function gets called when a signal a pre_delete is fired from one of the rated models.
+        This function gets called when a signal in ``self.rate_signals`` is fired from one of the rated models.

         Overriding this method is optional.
-The default method removes the suggestion for the rated instance for the user that just rated, via a celery task.
+The default method removes the suggestions for the deleted objected.

         See :doc:`signals`.